 3. How much volume do I need per sample?

-The minimum per sample reaction volume is 10ul.
+The minimum per sample reaction volume is 10 µl.
 This includes master mix, primers and DNA samples.

 4. How long does it take to run a dPCR experiment on the Constellation?

 Once the reagents have been pipetted to the microplate, priming takes about 15 minutes.
 Then the microplate is thermally cycled for about 1-2 hours depending on the reagents and protocol.
 Once cycling is complete, reading the plate on the imager takes 5-10 minutes depending on the number of wavelengths read.
-The Constellation instrument can prime one plate while simultaneously reading another plate, so one instrument can run up to four 96 well plates per hour.
+The Constellation can prime one plate while simultaneously reading another plate, so one instrument can run up to four 96 well plates per hour.

 5. What detection chemistry does the Constellation support?

-The Constellation is designed to work with probe based chemistries (for example, Taqman or IDT probe assays).
+The Constellation is designed to work with probe-based chemistries (e.g. Taqman or IDT probe assays).
 The Constellation is also compatible with EvaGreen.

 6. Can the Constellation do multiplexing?